 Our recent research into the efficacy of these different governance structures (KFS vs. KWS) and their social and ecological outcomes yields several unique results.
 Kefa and Gregory (in Press) have found these forest management practices are resulting in pockets of rare indigenous tree species and that wood from these trees sells for up to 25% more than nonindigenous wood.
 In response to these premium prices, people are selectively harvesting rare native woods that are predominantly found in KWS managed areas; where the penalty for wood harvest carries a mandatory prison sentence.
 To circumvent this, people access KWS through KFS managed areas and send children into KWS areas of the forest to harvest rare native species (Kefa and Gregory in Press Oryx).

-We also evaluate regional conservation initiatives: tea plantations and wood-efficient cook stoves.
-KWS managed region had higher tree species diversity and more rare trees than did KFS managed areas. rare indigenous tree species are and there exists a bidirectional influence of human use on forest biodiversity, and forest biodiversity on human use. onservation of Kakamega forest is linked to social and economic development of the people living near it and therefore, its conservation need to be approached through integration of effective management and economic empowerment of people living near it.
+We also evaluated the degree to which KWS and KFS management impacts human use and biodiversity of the forest.
+In addition, we also evaluate the regional conservation initiatives: tea plantations and wood-efficient cook stoves are impacting human use of the forest.
+We found that KWS managed regions had higher tree species diversity and more rare trees than did KFS managed areas.
+We also observed that rare indigenous tree species are preferentially harvested by humans and there exists a bidirectional influence of human use on forest biodiversity, and forest biodiversity on human use.
+These data suggest that conservation of Kakamega forest is linked to social and economic development of the people living near it and therefore, its conservation needs to be approached through integration of effective forest resource management and economic empowerment of people living near it.

 Conclusions